dglewis/trust-pilot-parser/README.md

 - `useful_votes`: Number of helpful/useful votes
 - `page_number`: Page where the review was found

+## Configuration

+Both tools support configuration through their respective files:

+- `trustpilot_scraper.py`: Contains a `CONFIG` dictionary at the top of the file for adjusting browser settings, timeouts, and more
+- `gen_graph.py`: Contains a `CONFIG` dictionary for customizing graph appearance and file paths

 ## Notes

 - The script uses Selenium with a headless Chrome browser to handle JavaScript-rendered content
 - Pagination is automatically handled to extract all reviews
 - The script respects website constraints by adding appropriate delays between requests

+## Future Enhancements

+See the [todo.md](todo.md) file for planned future enhancements.